 After graduating from an approved program, a dental assistant must pass a state examination and meet experience requirements to become registered.
 The type of examination is determined by the state in which the dental assistant wishes to practice.
 The exam may be practical, written or both.
 Certification options are also available.
 For example, the Dental Assisting National Board (DANB) offers the Certified Dental Assistant (CDA) certification, which requires three multiple-choice exams in radiation health and safety, general chair side assisting and infection control.
 Many states also require that registered dental assistants complete continuing education requirements in order to maintain their registration, and those with CDA certification also have to complete continuing education credits to maintain their certification.

 Dentists commonly require on-the-job training even for dental assistants who have graduated from a formal dental assisting program, to familiarize new employees with individual office protocols and preferences for where their instruments and files are kept, for example.
 Changes in dental technology require dental assistants to undergo periodic on-the-job training to stay up-to-date with the current technology.

 Employment Outlook and Salary Info

-Due to the increasing demand for dental services, the U.S. Bureau of Labor Statistics (BLS) predicts that jobs for dental assistants in general will grow as much faster than the average through 2028.
-The BLS listed the mean annual salary of dental assistants working at the office of the dentists was $39,770, while those in outpatient care centers was $39,850, in May 2018.
+Due to the increasing demand for dental services, the U.S. Bureau of Labor Statistics (BLS) predicts that jobs for dental assistants in general will grow faster than the average through 2029.
+The BLS listed the mean annual salary of dental assistants working at the office of the dentists was $41,200, while those in outpatient care centers was $40,670, in May 2019.